Alice Elizabeth Anderson

-Alice Elizabeth Anderson, born Alecia Elizabeth Foley Anderson (8 June 1897 – 17 September 1926), was an Australian businesswoman, garage proprietor, designer, industrial/product designer, and mechanic.
+Alice Elizabeth Anderson (8 June 1897 – 17 September 1926) was an Australian businesswoman, garage proprietor, designer, industrial/product designer, and mechanic.
 Anderson was the owner of the first all-women garage workshop in Australia.

 Life and career

-Third child of five children of the Irish-born couple Joshua Thomas Noble Anderson, an engineer, and Ellen Mary (née White-Spunner), Alice Elizabeth Anderson was born in Melbourne, Australia, on 8 June 1897.
+Alice Anderson was born Mary Elizabeth Foley Anderson in Melbourne, Australia on 8 June 1897, to Irish-born couple Joshua Thomas Noble Anderson and Ellen Mary (née White-Spunner).
+She was the third of five children in the family, and her sisters were Joan, artist and educator Frances Derham, and Claire, who became the first female engineering student at the University of Melbourne.
+Her only brother Stewart drowned in 1913.

 She grew up in a bush house in Narbethong, a small town in the rural suburbs of Melbourne, where she learned to hunt, fish, horse ride, and had her first contact with driving.
-During her teenage years, Anderson attended the Melbourne Church of England Girls' Grammar School, however financial struggles forced her to abandon schooling after five terms.
-Her sisters were Frances Alexandra (Frankie) Derham (1894–1987), artist and art educator, Joan and Claire, who was the first woman engineering student at the University of Melbourne.
-Her brother Stewart drowned in 1913.
+From 1913 to 1914, Anderson attended the Melbourne Church of England Girls' Grammar School, however financial struggles forced her to abandon schooling after five terms.
+In 1915, she began taking private lessons in bookkeeping, French, and history with Jessie Webb.

-While some writers say Anderson's first contact with vehicles happened in the local co-operative bus service, others say she worked in her father's motoring business as a secretary and the staff taught her to drive.
-Either way, her interests in motors and technology began in her late childhood.
+Anderson's interest in motor vehicles was sparked in her teens; some writers say Anderson's first contact with vehicles happened in the local co-operative bus service, others say she worked in her father's motoring business as a secretary and the staff taught her to drive.
+On her 18th birthday, Anderson's father gifted her a Hupmobile decorated with their family crest and the motto, "We Stoop Not."

-At the age of 18, Anderson started a part-time job as a clerical worker and, alongside, took groups on weekend touring trips to the Dandenong Ranges.
+At the age of 18, Anderson began working part-time as a clerical worker, and made extra money by shuttling weekend tour groups to the Dandenong Ranges.
 By the age of 21, she settled in Kew and became a full-time worker for her tourism business.
 A year later, she acquired a block in Cotham Road, constructed a brick garage, and founded the Alice Anderson Motor Service enterprise.
+Her endeavours were inspired by Joe Carstairs, a British Standard Oil heiress who started an all-woman garage in London.